Table of Contents

 watcher.watch(&root, RecursiveMode::Recursive)?;

-PathEventHandler is the struct that implements EventHandler trait.
-The implementation requires a single fn to be implemented:
+PathEventHandler is the struct that implements the EventHandler trait.
+The implementation requires a single function to be implemented:

 fn handle_event(&mut self, event: notify::Result<Event>)